tanay-pingalkar/runner/README.md

 - run `cd examples`
 - run `run` or `run setup`
 - for developement, run `npm run dev`
+- to enter interactive mode run `runner`in your terminal

 ## why this is for